COUNTY REPORT KY

 Remediation includes water filtration, lead abatement, radon mitigation, and flood protection where applicable.
 Source: Census ACS, EPA SDWIS.

-6 total water systems serve Warren County.
+6 community water systems serving Warren County.

 All ZIP Codes in Warren County